 Have I ever told you I’m wild about Beets?
 We had a rough start, beets and I did, way back in elementary school.
 Canned beets, blech!
 But garden fresh beets?
 They’re another story altogether.
 So if you haven’t had beets in awhile, “…all I’ma sayin’ is give beets a chance…” ♬

 Did you know that when you popped onto my blog you’d not only get great recipes, but also bad puns.
 No extra charge.
 But that leads me into this great salad.
-Jewel like beets, peppery arugula, and creamy goat cheese all punctuated with chewy dried cherries and crunchy pecans.
+Jewel like beets, peppery arugula, and creamy goat cheese all punctuated with chewy dried cherries and crunchy pecans or walnuts.
 It’s got everything you’d want in a salad.

 If there’s a more perfect fall salad, I don’t know what it is.
 Until I make it, then that one will be my perfect salad…Seriously, this is a wonderful combo of flavors and textures that all play off each other beautifully.
 If you’ve got a thing about goat cheese, try a little fresh mozzarella in this.
 And if you like bacon, you couldn’t go wrong by adding a small handful.